population-research/uganda-covid/response/wber_response.md

 estimation?
 My main concern about omitted variable bias would be something like “vulnerability.”
-Yet given the wide-ranging effects of the shock, many aspects of vulnerability would likely be affected by COVID-19 and the lockdowns (income diversiﬁcation, availability of remittances, health, etc.).
-Others (land quality, education of household head, etc.) would likely be absorbed by the ﬁxed effect.
-How different would the results be if the authors used an index of economic vulnerability from the 2019/20 UNPS data instead of household ﬁxed effects?
-The authors argue in the set up that the use of household ﬁxed effects represents a meaningful contribution to the literature but are fairly mild in their description of what the ﬁxed effects achieve on page 9.
+Yet given the wide-ranging effects of the shock, many aspects of vulnerability would likely be affected by COVID-19 and the lockdowns (income diversification, availability of remittances, health, etc.).
+Others (land quality, education of household head, etc.) would likely be absorbed by the fixed effect.
+How different would the results be if the authors used an index of economic vulnerability from the 2019/20 UNPS data instead of household fixed effects?
+The authors argue in the set up that the use of household fixed effects represents a meaningful contribution to the literature but are fairly mild in their description of what the fixed effects achieve on page 9.
 More consistency would be helpful.

 6. On page 21, the authors note that they interact lockdown variables with